Elkridge Furnace Complex: Overview

-It comprises the six remaining buildings of an iron furnace which operated from the 18th century into the 1860s.
-Included are a large 2 1/2-story Federal/Greek Revival house constructed about 1835 as the residence of the furnace owner; a frame dwelling of approximately the same date which probably accommodated a manager or clerk; a 2 1/2-story company store and hotel or dormitory for furnace workers; two 19th-century outbuildings, possibly slave quarters; and a mid-19th-century brick duplex worker's dwelling.
+It comprises the six remaining buildings of an iron furnace that operated from the 18th century into the 1860s.
+Included are a large 2 1/2-story Federal/Greek Revival house constructed about 1835 as the residence of the furnace owner; a frame dwelling of about the same date which probably accommodated a manager or clerk; a 2 1/2-story company store and hotel or dormitory for furnace workers; two 19th-century outbuildings, possibly slave quarters; and a mid-19th-century brick duplex worker's dwelling.
 The 1835 Elkridge Furnace Inn is now operated as a restaurant and banquet facility.

 It was listed on the National Register of Historic Places in 1990.